BalavigneshJ/Chart/README.md

 # Chart
-Bar and Pie chart using react-chartist
+Bar and Pie chart using react-chartist and react